Food Safety and Standards Authority of India

-Food Safety and Standards Authority of India (FSSAI) is a statutory body established under the Ministry of Health & Family Welfare, Government of India.
-The FSSAI has been established under the Food Safety and Standards Act, 2006, which is a consolidating statue related to food safety and regulation in India.
-FSSAI is responsible for protecting and promoting public health through the regulation and supervision of food safety.
+The Food Safety and Standards Authority of India (FSSAI) is a statutory body under the administration of the Ministry of Health and Family Welfare, Government of India.
+It regulates the manufacture, storage, distribution, sale, and import of food articles, while also establishing standards to ensure food safety.
+The FSSAI was established by the Food Safety and Standards Act, 2006, which consolidated all former acts and orders related to food safety that were previously handled by various ministries and departments.